RoshanVemula/Convnet_Project1/README.md

 # About the Project

 A simple web app using Flask framework which predicts the car brand upon uploading the car image.
 In this project I have trained the model using images of Audi, Lambhorgini and Mercedes.
 The model is build using one of the transfer learning methods, Resnet50 architecture.
+The web app is created using Flask architecture, html and css.
+Later the app is deployed into cloud based platform Heroku.

 ## Technologies
 * Python